More than ever, people are looking to nutrition labels to verify if a product is healthy for them.

 Although many low-carb diets are gaining popularity, keep in mind that not all carbohydrates are bad for us.

 It’s more important to focus on complex carbohydrates (e.g. vegetables, fruit, beans, nuts or whole grains) vs. simple carbohydrates (e.g. fruit juices, chips, cereals, or baked goods).

-- Fiber: is a nutrient that most people are not consuming enough of.
+Fiber: is a nutrient that most people are not consuming enough of.
 In fact, the average American only consumes about 15 grams of fiber per day, with the recommended value being between 25-30 grams per day.
-Fiber is especially important for keeping blood sugars balanced, lowering the risk for cardiovascular disease, and promoting healthy bacteria in the gut microbiome (4, 5).
+Fiber is especially important for keeping blood sugars balanced, supporting heart health, and promoting healthy bacteria in the gut microbiome (4,5).